Mate Pavić: 2024: Career Golden Slam, back to World No. 1

 Partnering Marcelo Arévalo, Pavić defeated Simone Bolelli and Andrea Vavassori in the final, 7–5, 6–3 to win the title at the 2024 French Open.
 It was Pavić's fourth Major doubles title and Arévalo's second.
 Pavić completed a career Golden Slam with the win, having previously won the three other Grand Slams and an Olympic gold medal.

 At the 2024 Cincinnati Open he won his sixth Masters title with Marcelo Arévalo, defeating Alex Michelsen and Mackenzie McDonald.

 On 28 August 2024, Pavić and Arévalo became the first doubles team to qualify for the 2024 ATP Finals.
 Pavić became a five-time qualifier with four different partners (Oliver Marach, Bruno Soares, Nikola Mektic and Arévalo).
 He was also an alternate in 2017 with Marach.

 On 11 November 2024, he returned to world No. 1 player in doubles jointly with his partner Marcelo Arévalo.
 The duo also clinched the year-end ATP No. 1 doubles team ranking.
 They reached the final with a straight set defeat over Harri Heliovaara and Henry Patten.
 They lost to the German duo Kevin Krawietz and Tim Pütz in the final.
 Pavić was attempting to become the sixth man to complete the Career Super Slam in doubles.

 2025: Sunshine Double champion, 500 wins

 Marcelo Arévalo and Mate Pavić won the Indian Wells Masters becoming the first World No. 1 pair to accomplish the feat since the Bryan Brothers in 2014, defeating Sebastian Korda and Jordan Thompson.
 They won the next Sunshine Double Masters in Miami and became only the sixth team in history to accomplish the feat.

 At Wimbledon, Pavic recorded his 500th tour-level win after reaching the semifinals with Marcelo Arevalo.

+2026: Queen's Club title

+In June at the Queen's Club Championships, Arévalo and Pavić won the title, defeating top seeds Harri Heliövaara and Henry Patten in the final.
+The two pairs met again in the final at Wimbledon but this time it was Patten and Heliovaara who came out on top in straight sets.